 Why Is WooCommerce So Popular?

-Nevertheless, WooCommerce as an ecommerce plugin stands out clearly, and you will see soon in our WooCommerce tutorial.
-WooThemes (bought by Automattic in 2015, the creator of WordPress) launched it in 2011, and today, WooCommerce setup is quick and efficient.
-It is the most powerful, the most flexible and complete ecommerce plugin for WordPress.
+Nevertheless, WooCommerce as an ecommerce plugin stands out clearly, and you will see it soon in our WooCommerce tutorial.
+WooThemes (bought by Automattic in 2015, the creator of WordPress) launched in 2011, and today, WooCommerce setup is quick and efficient.
+It is WordPress’s most powerful, flexible, and complete ecommerce plugin.
 You can do almost anything with WooCommerce, as I will demonstrate below during the course of this WooCommerce tutorial.

 Remember that creating a WooCommerce store is different than creating an ecommerce store from a platform specifically dedicated to ecommerce (Magento, Shopify, Prestashop, etc.).
 WooCommerce is especially recommended if you wish to:

 - Have complete control over your store.
-With proprietary platforms, you are often limited by the platform restrictions.
+With proprietary platforms, you are often limited by platform restrictions.
 For example, you cannot always set SEO parameters (meta tag description, URL, etc.).
-Then, more generally, you have limited options for modifying the platform code (example: the addition of tags in the header).
+Then, more generally, you have limited options for modifying the platform code (for example, adding tags in the header).
 With WooCommerce, you can edit, customize, and manage everything.

-- Don’t pay commissions on your sales or a monthly subscription (like in Shopify) as is the case for all proprietary platforms.
+- Don’t pay commissions on sales or a monthly subscription (like in Shopify), as is true for all proprietary platforms.

 - Be able to start small and build your ecommerce store as your business grows.
-WooCommerce makes it possible to create very simple stores, but can also answer all the complex needs, current, and future.
-For example, in the case of payment management, you can start with simple to manage tools, such as PayPal, Amazon Payments or Google Wallet, before implementing SSL for better store performance.
+WooCommerce makes it possible to create very simple stores, but it can also answer all the complex current and future needs.
+For example, in the case of payment management, you can start with simple to manage tools, such as PayPal, Amazon Payments, or Google Wallet, before implementing SSL for better store performance.

 Note: You can also read a series of comparative articles between:

-More than 3.5 million websites use WooCommerce currently.
-We really like the WooCommerce setup because of the sheer flexibility that it offers.
+More than 3.5 million websites currently use WooCommerce.
+We really like the WooCommerce setup because of its sheer flexibility.
 Cloudways offers the WooCommerce Starter Bundle.
 It offers all of the main plugins that you need to get started, including: